skaunited/RadioView/README.md

 ## Credits

-This demo was created by [Your Name Here] and uses [OpenMoji](https://openmoji.org/) icons for the radio button shapes.
+This demo was created by Skander BAHRI .

-## License

-This demo is available under the MIT license.
-See the [LICENSE](LICENSE) file for more info.